Luismbpr/medpreddl01/README.md

 <br>

 ## Project Information
 <p>The Datasets used where gathered from different sources.
-For further information see 'Dataset Information'.</p>
+For further information see 'Dataset Information'.</p><!--> Put link of Dataset Information<!-->
-<p>Data Analysis was done for every dataset used.</p>
+<p>Data Analysis and model creation was done for each dataset.</p>
 <br>
-<p>For this application the model creation decision was done taking in consideration various factors, and was not solely based on model accuracy.</p>
+<p>The model creation decision was done taking in consideration various factors, and was not solely based on model accuracy.</p>
 <br>
 <p>Different languages and resources where used in order for this application to be deployed on the web.</p>
 <br>